 -

 Perform the Maintenance First: Before resetting the service light, make sure you have actually performed the necessary maintenance.
-Resetting the light without addressing the underlying issue will only mask the problem and could lead to more serious damage down the road Worth knowing..
+Resetting the light without addressing the underlying issue will only mask the problem and could lead to more serious damage down the road And it works..

 -

 Keep Records: Keep a record of all maintenance performed on your vehicle, including the date, mileage, and type of service.
-This will help you stay on top of your maintenance schedule and see to it that your Accord is properly maintained.
+This will help you stay on top of your maintenance schedule and make sure your Accord is properly maintained.

 -

 Consult a Professional: If you're not comfortable performing the maintenance yourself, or if you're unsure about the proper procedure for resetting the service light, consult a qualified mechanic.
-They can provide expert advice and see to it that your vehicle is properly maintained.
+They can provide expert advice and make sure your vehicle is properly maintained.

 FAQ